squidfunk/mkdocs-material/docs/guides/changing-the-language.md

 # Changing the language

-Material for MkDocs supports internationalization (i18n) and provides translation keys for all template variables and labels in 40+ languages.
+Material for MkDocs supports internationalization (i18n) and provides translations for template variables and labels in 40+ languages.
 Additionally, search can be configured to use a language-specific stemmer (if available).

 ## Configuration